mconway890/wine-list-cli-app/NOTES.md

 - Welcomes user.
 Displays list of todays top wines.

 - Asks user for wine number they'd like more information on.
+_ Asks user if they'd like to see the top wines of the year.

 - Displays wine name, rating, price and description